 - 1. Rule 4.3a(1) permits the use of equipment that provides information on distance or direction (such as from a distance-measuring device or compass).
 These devices are not allowed if they measure elevation changes or interpret distance or directional information (such as using a device to get a recommended line of play or club selection based on the location of the player's ball). - 2.
-Because cell phones and other type of electronic devices are prohibited in NSAA competitions, cell phone distance measuring applications are also not permitted. - 3.
+Cell phone distance measuring applications, GPS handheld devices, GPS watches and other similar types of devices are permitted. - 3.
 It is acceptable for advice givers (coaches) and players to share distance information upon request as long as the process does not unreasonably delay play. - Spectators are not permitted to share or assist players with information obtained from a distance measuring device or compass.